gorouflex/ODB/README.md

 pip3 install -r [requirements.txt path]
 ```
 ## In Windows
- 1. Click to py file
+ 1. Click to the .py file
 ## In macOS
  1. Open Terminal
  2. Run